-So, the heart of any effective inbound marketing strategy is the content.
-By creating and sharing valuable content aimed at focused buyer personas, your business is directly appealing to who you want to.
+So, the heart of any effective inbound marketing strategy is content.
+By creating and sharing valuable content aimed at buyer personas, your business is targeting the right people.

 60% of marketers say blog content creation is their top inbound marketing priority.

-An inbound marketing strategy is designed to align your organisation with the experience of online browsing – the buyers journey.
+An inbound marketing strategy is designed to help you understand the targets buying experience – also known as the buyer's journey.

 The Buyer Journey Explained

-The first stage of the buyer journey is the realisation that they need to make a purchase.
+The first stage of the buyer's journey is the realisation that they need to make a purchase.
 This is called the awareness stage.